vujic02/vujic02/README.md

 ### 🔭 Current Projects:

-- Personal Website v2 - Updating the website and adding new sections (https://www.nikolavujic.com)
+- Autoscout24 Clone - European online car marketplace website where you can explore a vast selection of both new and used vehicles.

 ### 🌱 I’m currently learning: